labelenn/Data-Science-Salary-Prediction/README.md

 Project Title: Predicting Salaries of Different Data Science Jobs

-By Lance Belen

-A university project for Practical Data Science, a course at RMIT University Australia.
+A university project for Practical Statistics (MATH 2412), a course at RMIT University Australia.

 The technology stack used: Python, NumPy, Pandas, SQL, Excel, Jupyter Notebook